fonic/wcdatool/README.md

 5. Create/update object hint files in `wcdatool/Hints` *(optional; skip when just getting started)*:

    Object hints may be used to manually affect the disassembly process (e.g. force decoding of certain regions as code/data, specify data decoding mode, define data structs, add comments).
-Please refer to included object hint files for *Mortal Kombat*, *Fatal Racing* and *Pac-Man VR* for details regarding capabilites and syntax.
+Please refer to included object hint files for *Mortal Kombat*, *Fatal Racing* and *Pac-Man VR* for details regarding capabilities and syntax.

    **NOTE:** hint files must be stored as `wcdatool/Hints/<name-of-executable>.txt` (case-sensitive, e.g. `wcdatool/Executables/MK1.EXE` -> `wcdatool/Hints/MK1.EXE.txt`) to be picked up automatically by the included scripts